How to Cook Asparagus – 3 Different (and Easy) Ways

-You might want to boil asparagus when you want a light, springy addition to salads or when you’re creating a simple side of marinated asparagus.
+I love to boil asparagus when I’m looking for a light, springy addition to salads or when I’m making a simple side of marinated asparagus.

-Any which way you cook your asparagus, you’ll be happy you did!
+Any which way you cook asparagus, you’ll be happy you did!
 Guaranteed.

 Selecting and Prepping Your Asparagus